ABOUT THE CAMPAIGN

 -

-The Vassar Fund provides over $10 million of unrestricted operating funds annually, the equivalent of a $200 million endowment.
+The Vassar Fund provides nearly $10 million of unrestricted operating funds annually, the equivalent of a $200 million endowment.
 The Vassar Fund is an essential ingredient to our balanced budget, ensuring that the necessary funds are available to operate the full range of Vassar’s programs.

-For further information, contact Deborah Vanecek at dvanecek@vassar.edu or (845) 437-5494.
+For further information, contact Lane Sulzer at lsulzer@vassar.edu or (845) 437-7898.

 -